Y Not 2026 begins on 30/07 and lasts for 4 days, wrapping up on 02/08. You can stay on site for a maximum of 4 nights.

-Based on its maximum daily capacity of 39,999, we class Y Not as a Large festival.
+Based on its maximum daily capacity of 39,999, we class Y Not as a Medium festival.

-The festival is considered family friendly and children are welcomed by the organisers.
-There’s a children’s entertainment area on site and dedicated family camping.
+The festival is considered a family friendly and children are welcomed by the organisers.
+There’s a dedicated family camping area but there’s no specific children’s entertainment on site.
 There is no minimum age for entry.

 Y Not is a weekend festival with facilities for on-site camping, where you can stay for a maximum of 4 nights.

-The 2025 lineup contains 37 acts. ; The Prodigy, Courteeners, Madness and The Wombats top the bill as headliners headline the festival.
+The 2026 lineup contains 43 acts.
+The Reytons, Two Door Cinema Club and The Streets headline the festival.

 We asked a popular AI tool a few things about Y Not.
 Here’s what it told us 👇